steadramon/ESPGeiger/docs/outputs/oled.md

 # Push button operations

+If the firmware is built with the push button enabled then the OLED will automatically timeout after a pre-determined time.
+This can be configured within the config pages.

 ## Single Press

 There are several pages of information supplied on the OLED display.
 If your ESPGeiger device has a push button configured the pages can be scrolled through by a single short click of the push button.